jroesch/jroesch.github.io/about_content.md

 type theory, hacking, coffee, and sleep (when I can).

 I am always interested in working with motivated undergraduates who are interested in verification, compiler hacking, type theory, and more.
-Feel free to contact me about doing research.
+I am always execited to here from people who are interested in doing research.